 A decade ago from now, India was seen merely as an outsourcing destination, where it could secure a name in delivering cheap but competent game QA testing services.
 The abundance of skilled workforce and resources at economical rates has been rendering India the recognition of a fertile location for testing offshore interactive entertainment applications – for errors, bugs and performance issues.
 However, of late, the scenario has begun to change fast with Indian consumers rapidly shifting from basic handsets to Android-based/iOS-based/Windows-based mobile devices.
 As such, the market for interactive applications is rapidly gearing up for more to offer and is gradually broadening into a wonderfully lucrative platform for collaboration, advertisement and symbiotic growth.

-What has also captured the fancy of the investors around the globe is the fact that locally-made computer/mobile games have been generating stupendous response in the market.
-According to statistics, the list of ‘top three grossing games’ in India (as of middle of the 2014) includes a locally-made Indian Poker game, named as ‘Teen Patti’ (developed by Delhi NCR-based Octro Inc) at the third position – only preceded by the international Clash of Clans and Candy Crush Saga.
+What has also captured the fancy of the investors around the globe is the fact that locally-made computer/mobile games have been generating a stupendous response in the market.
+According to statistics, the list of ‘top three grossing games’ in India (as of middle of 2014) includes a locally-made Indian Poker game, named as ‘Teen Patti’ (developed by Delhi NCR-based Octro Inc) at the third position – only preceded by the international Clash of Clans and Candy Crush Saga.

-Teen Patti – a digital version of Indian poker game – has been developed by the Delhi NCR- based game development studio and shows a lot of promises for more in the future.
-The consistent revenue being generated by the game has driven a global investment company like Sequoia Capital to pump in 15 million dollars to Octro Inc – till now an obscure local studio responsible for development of the game.
+Teen Patti – is a digital version of Indian poker game – has been developed by the Delhi NCR- based game development studio and shows a lot of promises for more in the future.
+The consistent revenue being generated by the game has driven a global investment company like Sequoia Capital to pump in 15 million dollars to Octro Inc – till now an obscure local studio is responsible for the development of the game.

 Laxmikant B. Thipse